Milwaukee Framing Nailer 21 vs 30- Know Distinctions

 • This nailer makes sound pollution

-• Its compressor is heavy and takes an extra space for its storage
+• Its compressor is heavy and takes up extra space for its storage

 Along with Milwaukee, there are some other 21 degree and 30 degree framing nailers worth trying.
 You can check them out.